 Reinsurance protection.
-For 2015 and 2014, OneBeacon's net combined ratio was higher than the gross combined ratio by 1 point and 2 points as a result of the cost of the reinsurance programs more than offsetting the benefits from ceded losses.
+For 2015 and 2014, OneBeacon's net combined ratio was higher than the gross combined ratio by 1 points as a result of the cost of the reinsurance programs more than offsetting the benefits from ceded losses.

 OneBeacon Discontinued Operations - Runoff Transaction